azsk/AzTS-docs/01-Setup and Getting started/README.md

                           -SubscriptionId "<HostingSubId>" `
                           -ResourceGroupName "<HostingResourceGroupName>" `
                           -IdentityName $InternalIdentityName `
-                          -AppPermissionsRequired @('User.Read.All')
+                          -MSGraphPermissionsRequired @('User.Read.All')

   ```

   > **Note:**
   > 01. _This step requires admin consent.
 To complete this step, signed-in user must be a member of one of the following administrator roles: </br> Global Administrator, Privileged Role Administrator, Application Administrator or Cloud Application Administrator.</br>If you do not have the required permission, please contact your administrator._
   >
   > 2. _You can proceed without this step.
-  > However, please note that if this permission is not granted, users who log in to the AzTS UI will not be able to view subscriptions where they have been granted access to a subscription through a group._
+However, please note that if this permission is not granted, users who log in to the AzTS UI will not be able to view subscriptions where they have been granted access to a subscription through a security group._

 </br>

-  Output looks like below
+  Output looks like below,

   ![Resources](../Images/12_TSS_CommandOutput.png)